-Four Credits Baer Spring Semester Alternate Years - 240.
-Enlightenment and Nationalism in Europe, 1688-1914 This course will examine political and social ideas of Europe in the 18th and 19th centuries.
+240. Enlightenment and Nationalism in Europe, 1688-1914 - This course will examine political and social ideas of Europe in the 18th and 19th centuries.
 The central theme of the course will be the way in which ideas influenced the course of European history.
 Particular emphasis will be placed on the ideas of the Enlightenment, Romanticism, and Nationalism, and on ways these ideas were related to the revolutions, wars and political changes of the period.
-Offered when feasible.